Jones brings refreshing perspective to Hearst UK

 "She’s tough, with the attention to detail you need, but also well-liked by the team for her straight-talking," he says.
 "She’s also very funny."

-The eldest of three sisters, brought up on a family farm and educated at Newcastle University, Jones describes herself as "passionate, collaborative and ambitious".
+The eldest of four sisters, brought up on a family farm and educated at Newcastle University, Jones describes herself as "passionate, collaborative and ambitious".

 Her focus is on creating "brands in 3D" from a portfolio that claims to reach one in three British women.